irkode/highlightjs-hugo-text/css-class-reference.md

    as documented in [Hugo - Functions](https://gohugo.io/functions/) except the _keywords_ above.

-   Hugo's functions usually have a namespace and for those used often an alias is defined.
+   Hugo's functions are namespaced and for those used often an alias without namespace is defined.
 We style both as _built_in_.
-   Example `strings.Replace` and the alias `replace`.
+Example `strings.Replace` and it's alias `replace`.